tbalza/kubernetes-cicd-zt/README.md

 terraform -chdir="/terraform/02-argocd/" apply -auto-approve
 ```

 > `terraform/01-eks-cluser` Provisions infrastructure, and core addons that don't change often.
 While `terraform/02-argocd` Bootstraps ArgoCD via helm, which will in turn deploy the rest of the apps.
-Separating these stages into two TF state files reduces future maintenance issues

 ## Remove Resources

-After you're done, you can run this command to delete all resources.
+Creating AWS resources will incur costs.
+After you're done, you can run this command to delete everything:

 ```bash
 terraform -chdir="/terraform/02-argocd/" destroy ; \